tpoisot/tpoisot.github.io/drafts/code-sharing-science.md

 Second, by not having access to some pieces of code, we are often unable to do some analyses.

 Third, we are subjected to the limitations of existing software.
 I've been discussing this matter with non computer-minded people working on pyrosequencing.
-The discussion went something like "Hey, it would be cool if you were able to do [so and so] !".
-To which they replied "Yeah, but we can't, because it's not in [whatever program we are using]".
-Should the code be public, it would be a simple matter of forking(LINK) it, and adding this new functionnality.
+The discussion went something like "Hey, it would be cool if you were able to do \[so and so\] !".
+To which they replied "Yeah, but we can't, because it's not in \[whatever program we are using\]".
+Should the code be public, it would be a simple matter of forking(LINK) it, and adding this new functionality.
 Given the way GitHub works, this modification could one day make it into the main release, which will bring you some kudos among your peers for making everyone's life a little easier.

 And finally, there is one additional impact of an increased availability of the code: people will develop more integrated tools.
 Part of my motivation for writing [bipy](http://tpoisot.github.co/bipy/) was to have an integrated way to work with bipartite ecological networks, to do a bunch of different analysis in a common environment.
-The folks at ROpenSci (LINK) are doing an impressive job of stitching together a lot of different databases, and their project is a prime example of what we can do with open source.
+The folks at [ROpenSci](http://ropensci.org/) are doing an impressive job of stitching together a lot of different databases, and their project is a prime example of what we can do with open source.
 (CONT)

 # Where to start ?